sbrandstaeter/queens/README.md

 QUEENS has a couple of unit and regression test.
 To run the test suite type:
 `pytest pqueens/tests`

+The above potentially gives many deprecation warnings of external packages (like tensorflow).
+If you are sure you did not cause a deprecation warning yourself, you can ignore them by running
+`pytest pqueens/tests -W ignore::DeprecationWarning`
+For more info see the [pytest documentation](https://docs.pytest.org/en/latest/warnings.html).

 In order to get a detailed report showing code coverage etc., the test have to be run using the coverage tool.
 This is triggered by running the using:
 `coverage run -m pytest pqueens/tests`